wobbals/barc/doc/Stylesheets.md

 There are several layouts available as preset parameters, loosely modeled after the presets defined in https://tokbox.com/developer/beta/archive-custom-layout/

-Notable additions include preset `auto` -- which will selectively use different presets from the above.
+A notable addition is the preset `auto`, which will selectively use different presets from the above.
 At each frame, a layout is chosen by the following
 rubric: